0xpetersatoshi/nix-config/README.md

 4. Note the IP address of the target machine using `ip addr`
 5. Test connection from local machine:

+> [!important]
+> If using the 1password ssh agent, using `<ssh-key-name>.pub` will work here.
+Otherwise, you will need to reference
+> the actual ssh private key.

 ```{bash}
 ssh -i ~/.ssh/vms.pub -v nixos@<ip>
 ```